30 LESS TOURISTY CHURCHES

 Église Saint-Thomas-d’Aquin

 This church was constructed in the late 17th century.
-It features a Classical architectural style, characterized by its grand facade and intricate interior decorations, including beautiful paintings and statues that enhance its serene atmosphere.
+It features a Baroque architectural style, characterized by its grand facade and intricate interior decorations, including beautiful paintings and statues that enhance its serene atmosphere.

 🏞️ Google Images Overview – Exterior